About Ladies Fellowship

 History of the Ladies’ Fellowship: 100 years of Service – 1911-2011

-Happy Birthday, Ladies’ Fellowship: Our 2011 camp meeting marked the centennial of the Indian Springs Ladies’ Fellowship.
+Happy Birthday, Ladies’ Fellowship: Our 2011 camp meeting marked the centennial of the Indian Springs Ladies’ Fellowship, originally known as the Women’s Auxiliary.
 Founded in 1911 as a hospitality ministry, the Women’s Auxiliary provided chimney lamps, pitchers and maid service to evangelists and other workers.

-An Expanded Outreach: Our camp history for the 1990 Centennial Celebration notes that the role of the organization had expanded.
-The Women’s Auxiliary now provided flowers and decorations for the Main Tabernacle and planting shrubs for the beautification of the grounds.
+An Expanded Outreach: Our camp history for the 1990 Centennial Celebration explained that the role of the organization had expanded.
+The Women’s Auxiliary was routinely providing flowers and decorations for the Main Tabernacle and planting shrubs for the beautification of the grounds.
 It also helped to provide toys and needed linens for the Nursery.
-Support for our missionary families was also an important part of the ministry.
+Support for our missionary families had become an important part of the ministry.

-Renamed the Ladies’ Fellowship in 2009, this vivacious ministry now encompasses these activities: prayer retreats, Fast Prayer Meetings during camp meeting, the Annual Luncheon held on the 1st Monday of each camp, and The Lizzie Project.
+Renamed the Ladies’ Fellowship in 2009, this outreach ministry now encompasses these activities: Prayer retreats, Fast Prayer Meetings during camp meeting, the Annual Luncheon held on the 1st Monday of each camp, and The Lizzie Project.
 The Ladies’ Fellowship sponsors our unique Legacy Lady Project which honors women who have made a difference at Indian Springs.
-In April of 2011, they hosted the first annual Spring Retreat with over 75 women attending!
-In 2014, 150 women attended!
+Approximately 2008, the Board of Trustees created a specific Hospitality Committee that assumed the historical hospitality functions.